actionanand/card-nest/documentation/BACKEND_DATA_MAINTENANCE.md

 CardNest stores many complete domain objects in JSON `payload` columns.
 For example, expiry month/year, annual fee details, notes, links, benefits, and most card settings live inside `credit_cards.payload`.
 Some fields, such as `nickname`, `issuer_name`, `last_digits`, `network`, `archived`, and timestamps, are also stored as ordinary columns for fast filtering.

+## Placeholder glossary

+- `credit_cards.id` is the internal card identifier.
+Use this value wherever an example says `CARD_ID_HERE`.
+- `cardId` inside a transaction payload means the same internal card identifier.
+- `last_digits` is the visible final four digits, or final five digits for American Express, shown in the UI.
+- `4001` in these examples is only a sample `last_digits` search value.
+Replace it with the last digits of the card you want to find.
+- `%axis%` is a case-insensitive nickname search pattern.
+Replace `axis` with part of the nickname or issuer you remember.
+- `CATEGORY_ID_HERE` is the internal category identifier from the `categories.id` column.

 ## Connect to the live web database

 Open CardNest in the browser, open DevTools Console, then paste: